 These demographic details can provide a snapshot of who’s interested in your products and services.
 Demographic data can also help inform future campaigns and promotions.
 The data provides insight to help you see how your core audience aligns with your target audience.

-- Are you interested in learning more about custom promotions and how Swift Local Solutions can build a better way to engage your audience?
+Are you ready to learn more about custom promotions and how Swift Local Solutions can build a better way to engage your audience?
 Contact us today to learn more about contests and promotions and your account manager will get started on your custom campaign!